Bird watching in Mangawhai New Zealand

 The Fairy Terns nest in early November and can still be seen feeding around the harbour in February.

-This Fairy Tern nests in 3 areas north of Auckland with Mangawhai being the largest site.
+This Fairy Tern nests in 3 areas north of Auckland, Mangawhai is the largest site.

 The New Zealand Fairy Tern is New Zealand’s most endangered bird.

 Fairy Tern can live for up to 16 years, they start breeding from 2-3 years of age.
 They differ from New Caledonian and Australian Fairy Terns as they breed in solo pairs, not in colonies.
 Introduced predators, easterly storms, cyclones and disturbances during the breeding season by beach users have all impacted on the birds ability to breed successfully.

 In the early 1980’s the number of NZ’s Fairy Terns (Tara iti) dropped to 3 breeding pairs.
 Monitoring and capture of predators by the Dept of Conservation staff and volunteers have resulted in numbers increasing to 39 birds (April 2014).
 The New Zealand Fairy Tern Charitable Trust was formed to assist Fairy Tern Birds survive and prosper.